balena-io/resin-yocto/README.md

 ###** Builds using yocto helper [BARYS] **###
 * This repository comes with a build helper which can automate builds and can run multiple configurations in the same build.
+* Be aware that barys is implemented using TEMPLATECONF.
+This variable is used in yocto's oe-setup-builddir script which updates the local.conf (and bblayers.conf) only if it doesn't exist (if you create a clean build).
+This avoids overwriting user's local configuration for a specific build.
 * For more information check the helper's usage:
 ```
 #!bash